nothussainrana/UniPartiesKL/README.md

 # UniPartiesKL

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.1

 ## Setup